DonSoftwareInc/Portfolio-Project-1/README.md

   - As a user:
     - I want to learn about the services provided by Spartan Fitness
     - I want to be able to book an appointment for a member of staff to contact me direct if i have a query.
-    - I want to engage with Spartan Ftiness on all social media platforms.
+    - I want to engage with Spartan Fitness on all social media platforms.

   - As a site administrator:
     - I want customers to identify with the strong and bold colour schemes and images to set the tone for the gym.